mdnm18/mdnm18/README.md

 ---

 ## 👨‍💻 About Me
-I am a proactive 2nd-year Computer Science & Engineering student at SRM Institute of Science and Technology (KTR Campus), originally from Malda, West Bengal.
+I am a 3rd-year Computer Science & Engineering student at SRM Institute of Science and Technology (KTR Campus), originally from Malda, West Bengal.
 My journey is defined by a relentless passion for technology (120%), a "work is worship" philosophy, & a drive to build solutions that impact society.
 I am a keen observer of Nature & Situation.
 Adaptable with a flexible mindset for any environment and situation.
 Inspired by my mom ❤️, I stay grounded, adaptable, & dedicated.
 With a network of 8K+ connections on LinkedIn, I love collaborating with like-minded innovators.

 ---